cjber/ukpoi/README.md

 ```bash
 docker compose up
 ```
+> _Add `-d` to this command if you would prefer to run it in the background._

-This starts the Docker containers and initiates the automated pipeline.
-Navigate to `localhost:3000` to manage the Dagster orchestration pipeline if required.
-Add `-d` to this command if you would prefer to run it in the background.
+This starts the Docker containers for the Dagster Web server, Dagster Daemon, and the code container.
+Navigate to `localhost:3000` to manage the Dagster orchestration pipeline.
+To initiate the automation; 'Automation→Schedules' toggle on to find new releases daily, and 'Automation→Sensors' to process new releases when found.

 ### Delete and Stop all Containers